QUICK TAKES - October 2021

-During the October Board of Regents meeting, Del Mar College faculty and staff were recognized for their accomplishments, including the following:
+During the October Board of Regents regular meeting, four individuals were recognized for their appointments and accomplishments, including Regent Dr. Laurie Turner, John Hornsby, Lisa Leal-Garcia and Leticia Wilson.

 QUICK TAKES - MAY 2023

 QUICK TAKES - MARCH 2023